Sayduck/sayduck-platform-feedback/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+If the bug is tied to a specific product, please rename the product to bug-report-[issue name].

 **To Reproduce**